 The director is committed to ensuring that the company:

-As the company’s senior representative, he has a key duty to take the lead responsibility for raising awareness within the staff of issues relating to the welfare of children, young people and vulnerable adults, and the promotion of a safe environment for learners within the company.
+As the company’s senior representative, Alix will be responsible for taking the lead in raising awareness within the staff of issues relating to the welfare of children, young people and vulnerable adults, and the promotion of a safe environment for learners within the company.

-He has received training in safeguarding issues and inter-agency working, as required by the Safeguarding Children’s board, and will receive refresher training at least once a year.
-He should keep up to date with developments in safeguarding issues including:
+She has received training in safeguarding issues and inter-agency working, as required by the Safeguarding Children’s board, and will receive refresher training at least once every two years.
+She should keep up to date with developments in safeguarding issues including:

 It is a requirement that all staff who have been employed for more than two years undertake safeguarding training every year to ensure that they are up-to-date with changes in legislation and practice.
 All staff will be trained on the implementation of this policy and procedures at induction and refreshed in quarterly team meetings and safeguarding briefings.